strmprivacy/docs/docs/03-quickstart/05-ccd/03-aws-marketplace/03-advanced.md

 wish otherwise, you can edit the `values.yaml` to match your needs.

-## Using managed pre-requisites for the Data Plane
+## Using managed prerequisites for the Data Plane

-As the STRM Privacy Data Plane depends on Kafka, Redis and/or a Postgres Database, you should only use the embedded instances of these pre-requisites to deploy your initial version.
+As the STRM Privacy Data Plane depends on Kafka, Redis and/or a Postgres Database, you should only use the embedded instances of these prerequisites to deploy your initial version.
 For production purposes, we recommend to use managed instances.

 ### Purpose of using managed instances